Kook16/Community_Blog/README.md

-Sure, I can help you improve and expand your README to make it clearer and more comprehensive.
-Here's a revised version:

----

 # Project Setup Instructions

 To test the functionality of the login and register features, you'll need to set up a database.
 We'll use SQLite for simplicity.
 Follow the steps below to get everything started: